Dr. Peters

-The Dr. Peters Group, registered in Dortmund, is an investment firm that has been placing and managing tangible assets since 1975 in the legal form of a limited partnership.
-The investment targets are mobile and immobile goods of the real economy such as ships, real estate and aircraft; Dr. Peters is no longer active on the secondary market for life insurances.
+The Dr. Peters Group is a German investment firm that builds investment funds based on tangible assets.
+The company is registered in Dortmund and has been operating since 1975 in the legal form of a limited partnership.
+The investment targets are mobile and immobile goods of the real economy such as ships, real estate and aircraft.
+Dr. Peters Group is no longer active on the secondary market for life insurances which was once part of the business.

 The funds are offered to investors in Germany and Austria via banks and free agents.
 Since 2013, the Dr. Peters Group has been designing funds for national and international institutional investors.
 The group is a member of the Bundesverband Sachwerte und Investmentvermögen e.V.
+(German Federal Association of Real Assets and Investment Assets).